harmony-one/h/progress/rikako-hatoya.md

+2025-06-07 Sat (1.5h): Spent some hours familiarizing with Cursor.
+Looked into the MCP plugins Theo mentioned in the meeting.

 2025-06-06 Fri: [Refactoring](https://github.com/harmony-one/portfolio-manager/pull/8) of hyperliquid to move test functions to spec file.
 Testing of app.service.spec file.

 2025-06-05 Thu: [Added](https://github.com/harmony-one/portfolio-manager/pull/6) funding rate calculation using Hyperliquid SDK.
 Historical funding rates can be calculated by inputting coin, startTime, and endTime as parameters.